About

 Postgraduate studies, Osaka University of Arts

-Studied Meisner with Monica Payne
+A Meisner student with Monica Payne

-Playwrighting at Chicago Dramatists
+Studied playwrighting at Chicago Dramatists

 Co-founder of Atelier 54 Chicago